Library Renovation

 The library’s new architectural and construction team consists of L+K Architects, Shannon Construction, and STONEMILE Group.

-- Installing new front steps, and
+- Finish the new front steps.

-Phase 1 will be finished by December 2025.
+Phase 1 will be finished by February 2026.

 Spring 2026

-- New HVAC and upgraded electrical service,
+- New HVAC system

 Workers repair the parapet on the library’s aging roof, May, 2025.